Michela Magas - Prototyping Policy

 Dubber What I want to end on, I guess, is what’s the big takeaway for somebody who’s maybe been to an MTF before, has seen an MTF Showcase stage, or has seen something that’s happening in the Lab, or the Sparks, or the Hackathon, or any of the things that we’ve done?
 How do you connect the dots for somebody like that between what they’ve seen on the ground at an MTF, what they’ve experienced there, and what’s happening in European Policy and how those things work together?

-Michela They could come and be part of an even greater impact.
+Michela They can come and be part of an even greater impact.
 They have seen the sort of impact it has on broader communities with engagement in MTF before, and our feedback from people.
 The voluntary feedback from people is just phenomenal and it speaks for itself.
 Come and be at the centre of an even greater impact.
-We are now at the position of being able to engage with some really big industry partners and big future directions, and our community is really well placed to contribute to this.
-From where I’m standing, just even bigger potential to make a mark, to invent.
-Like we say, we don’t predict the future, we invent it.
-To invent the future together with some incredible partners.
+We are now in the position of being able to engage with some really big industry partners and big future directions, and our community is really well placed to contribute to this.
+From where I’m standing, just even bigger potential to make a mark, to invent, like we say – we don’t predict the future, we invent it – to invent the future together with some incredible partners.

 Dubber Michela, thanks so much for your time today.